MicrosoftDocs/entra-docs/docs/id-governance/scenarios/provision-microsoft-identity-manager-to-active-directory.md

 ms.author: billmath
 ---

-# on-premises users that are provisioned to Active Directory with Microsoft Identity Manager.
+# Govern on-premises users provisioned to Active Directory with Microsoft Identity Manager.

 **Scenario:** Manage on-premises users that are provisioned to Active Directory with Microsoft Identity Manager.